Lightning-AI/tutorials/README.md

 path_titanic = os.path.join(data_path, "titatnic")
 ```

+**Warning:** some Kaggle datasets can be quite large and the process is - downloading and extracting, which means that particular runner needs to have double free space.
+For this reason, the CPU runner is limited to 3GB datasets.

 ### Suggestions

 - For inserting images into text cells use MarkDown formatting, so we can insert inline images to the notebooks directly and drop eventual dependency on internet connection -> generated notebooks could be better shared offline